 That’s where you have to be creative in working out a schedule and realize that if you’re not creative and if you don’t work together, the judges in Texas are going to follow the Texas Family Code, which has a standard possession schedule that is presumed to be in the best interest of the child.
 However, that standard possession schedule doesn’t work for every family.
 There are families that don’t have weekends off.
 If you don’t agree and you have a possession schedule that says you’re going to get first, third, and fifth weekend, what are you going to do with your child when you’re at work?

 You want to really pay attention to the issues that you have relative to your professions and come up with something that works for both parties and for the child, so that everyone can come out of this, even if they don’t like each other as spouses, able to effectively co-parent their child.

-Eric, do you have any advice as to how you can help your children though the divorce?
+Eric, do you have any advice as to how you can help your children through the divorce?